 There’s a lot of junk on the ground outside these days — everything ranging from someone’s leaky car oil or coolant to the pesticides sprayed on our lawns.
 These toxins end up ground into your rug and attach themselves to the naturally-occurring dust in your home when you wear your shoes inside.
 Pollutants getting into the air after coming in on your shoes is bad news; it’s an especially dangerous concern for people with allergies or Asthma.

 You’re Ripping Up Your Floors

 This fact is especially true if you have rugs.
-Wearing your shoes in the house means you’ll need to scrub and clean more often in order to remove bacteria and toxins.
+Wearing your shoes in the house means you’ll need to scrub and clean more often to remove bacteria and toxins.
 The extra friction from the shoes themselves, as well as from the cleaning, will wear down your rug’s material faster than if you did not wear shoes in the house at all.